 IMPORTANT!
 Alterations and replacement parts: Altering the product or replacing parts with non authorized factory parts will void the factory warranty and may result in adverse operational performance and/or a possible hazardous safety condition to service personnel and occupants.
-If you are in doubt as to how to service this unit or where to find factory replacement parts, call Adirondack-Aire at 315.339.2331 for assistance
+If you are in doubt as to how to service this unit or where to find factory replacement parts, call Adirondack//Aire at 315.339.2331 for assistance personnel and occupants.
+If you are in doubt as to how to service this unit or where to find factory replacement parts, call Adirondack//Aire at 315.339.2331 for assistance

-These instructions give information relative to Adirondack-Aire 814 replacement water source chassis.
+These instructions give information relative to Adirondack//Aire HC replacement water source chassis.
 Local codes, if different from these instructions, must be followed and supplement or supersede these instructions.
 Mounting hardware, water connection adapters, drain fittings, etc. are not provided with the new unit.
-Set aside these items during removal of the old unit and reuse or field supply them to install the new unit.
+Set aside these items during removal of the old unit and reuse them to install the new unit.